Bremen Hauptbahnhof: History

 The station hall was thoroughly renovated in the late 1990s and early 2000s, merging the two formerly separated passenger tunnels into a single concourse.
 Since 1973, it is protected by the monument protection act.
 The station's platforms, however, were only partially renovated, but are expected to be refurbished from 2008 on for €12.6 million.

+While the station enjoyed a great reputation throughout much of its history, when Consumer Choice Center ranked Europe's top 50 railway stations in 2022, Bremen Hauptbahnhof ranked last.

-Train services
+Rail services

 The following services currently call at the station: